DavidVeksler/Crypto-Portfolio-Tracker/README.md

 - Retrieves and displays current cryptocurrency prices and market data.
 - *Privacy Focused:* Randomly picks an Electrum server and fetches balances from individual addresses.
 Your xpubs are never shared.
-- Tracks the value of Bitcoin wallets using extended public keys (xpubs & zpubs).
+- Tracks the value of Bitcoin and Ethereum wallets using extended public keys (xpubs & zpubs).
 - Supports different wallet types (Segwit, Legacy, Bech32, etc.).
 - Configurable to monitor a range of cryptocurrencies.
 - Neatly formatted, auto-refreshing and easy-to-read output.